Don’t pay heed to rumour, no corruption will be tolerated in relief distribution: PM

 5) Those who are in the home quarantine or isolation should be treated humanely.

-6) To regularly follow the health code including washing hands, using masks and maintaining social distancing.
+6) Regularly follow the health code including washing hands, using masks and maintaining social distancing.

 7) Naval ambulances should be provided in the riverbank districts.